pedrada88/relative/README.md

 *Note 1:* If you have memory issues when running the code, you can split your pair vocabulary files in several files and concatenate the resulting output vectors (computation is done independently for each pair).

+*Note 2:* If you would like to optimize for speed, you can play with the parameters by e.g. reducing the window size, max_pairsize or wordsize, or by augmenting min_occ, min_freq or min_freq_cooc.
+This will also have an effect on a reduced memory workload.

 ### Reference paper